stevecassidy/python-web-programming/web/content-style-behaviour.md

 possible to use more than one class name where that is appropriate to convey more specialisations.
-For example, all of the code examples in this text are marked up as `PRE` tags with the class `code` and another class to denote the langauge the code is written in, so on this page I have examples like:
+For example, all of the code examples in this text are marked up as `PRE` tags with the class `code` and another class to denote the language the code is written in, so on this page I have examples like:

 ```HTML